ryho/slack-emoji-bot/README.md

 - Interactive vote for most popular emoji of the week.
 Winner is posted the next week.
 - Top uploaders of the week by count.
 - Top uploaders of all time by count.
+- Detect first time emoji uploaders and congratulate.
 - Longest emoji names.
 - Detection of deleted emojis.
 - Caches all emoji images.
 - April fools mode to send all emojis as a broken image emoji.

 TODO:
+- Get top voted emojis of the year.
 - Welcome people that joined in the past week.
-- Detect people's first uploaded emoji and congratulate.
 - Rework how settings are configured.
 Currently, they are hardcoded in a Golang file.
-- Send deleted emojis in "DM for review" mode.
 - Improve behavior when this is your first time running the script.
   - It would post all emojis ever if you don't specify an emoji from 7 days ago which is tricky to get if you have not run this before.
   - It should support skipping "top emojis from last week" if this is the first week.